 The retail brand properly communicates with customers about the materials they use that still need green alternatives and ensures that the majority of their items are made from environmentally friendly resources.

-A growing number of people will choose to support environmentally friendly firms over less environmentally friendly ones if they can see their efforts reflected in the marketing of those businesses.
+A growing number of people will choose to support environmentally friendly firms over less environmentally friendly ones if they can see their efforts reflected in those businesses' marketing.

 Greenwashing: the antithesis of green marketing